sapnasolutions/sapna-acts_as_qa/README.md

 Where ROOT_URL can be http://localhost:3000

-Now you can see the response from each actions.
+Now you can see the response from each action.

 Uninstall
 ===========